• Skip to main content

 To bring the cream cheese to room temperature, remove the foil wrapper and place the cream cheese block on a microwave-safe plate—microwave on high for 15 seconds.

-If your pecans are not roasted, check out my post, Roasted Pecans, to find out how to roast them in the oven.
+If your pecans are not roasted, check out my post on roasted pecans, to find out how to roast them in the oven.
 To quickly roast a small number of chopped pecans for this recipe, place them in an even layer on a microwave-safe plate.
 Microwave on high for one to three minutes, stirring occasionally.
 Start tasting after one minute.

 You can substitute toasted walnuts or other nuts for roasted pecans.